aranega/iguala/README.md

 * `[..., '@x', lambda x: x + 1, ...]` means a collection where one element is followed by its successor.
 * `[..., '@x', is_not(lambda x: x + 1), ...]` means a collection where one element is not followed by its successor.
 * `is_not([..., '@x', is_not(lambda x: x + 1), ...])` means a collection where there is no element that is not followed by its successor (a collection that is sorted).

+NOTE: Argument names of the function used for the matcher generator or the conditional matcher have to match the name of variables defined in the pattern.
+If other names are used, `iguala` will ignore the matcher, but will generate a warning message stating what are the missing variables and their positions in the pattern.

 ## Walkthrough - Draw me a pattern on an Object